loveencounterflow/icql-dba/README.md

 ## Introduction

-* **ICQL DBA is an [SQLite](https://sqlite.org/index.html) Database Adapter with Optional In-Memory DB (OIMDB) functionality.**
+* **ICQL-DBA is an [SQLite](https://sqlite.org/index.html) Database Adapter with Optional In-Memory DB (OIMDB) functionality.**
 * Implemented using **[`better-sqlite3`](https://github.com/JoshuaWise/better-sqlite3)** (B3 in the below)
   to provide the interface between NodeJS (JavaScript) and SQLite.
 * Because [B3 is almost fully synchronous](https://github.com/JoshuaWise/better-sqlite3/issues/262),
   **ICQL operates almost completely synchronously**, too.
 * SQLite/B3 already provides In-Memory (IMDB) functionality.
-However, **ICQL DBA makes it easier to switch between In-Memory (RAM) and On-Disk operational modes**, hence the O for Optional in OIMDB.
+However, **ICQL-DBA makes it easier to switch between In-Memory (RAM) and On-Disk operational modes**, hence the O for Optional in OIMDB.
-* Using ICQL DBA, you could open a DB file, add some data which will readily be written to disk, then switch to RAM mode to perform some tedious data mangling, and then save the new DB state to the same file you opened the DB originally from.
+* Using ICQL-DBA, you could open a DB file, add some data which will readily be written to disk, then switch to RAM mode to perform some tedious data mangling, and then save the new DB state to the same file you opened the DB originally from.